 As asserted in the ACCSP Biological Review Panel's biological sampling priority matrix, black sea bass is identified as a top priority for data collection, receiving the highest total priority ranking for inadequate biological sampling as well as being a high priority for managing stakeholders (ASMFC, NMFS, and state agencies) (ACCSP 2019).
 The lack of adequate data for northern Atlantic black sea bass is an issue of regional importance, as this highly valuable stock ranges from Cape Hatteras to the Gulf of Maine (Musick & Mercer 1977, Moser & Shepherd 2009).
 In part due to the dearth of data throughout the black sea bass range, assessment and management efforts have been slow to react to the shifting distribution and growing abundance of the species (Bell et al. 2014, NEFSC 2017).
-As stated by ASMFC (2013), high priority data needs for black sea bass include: biological characterization of commercial catch and discards, and expanded sampling of all sizes across the species temporal and spatial range to develop more reliable catch-at-age and CPUE.
+As stated by ASMFC (2019), high priority data needs for black sea bass include: increased sampling of commercial landings and sample size of observed charter trips.
 The Black Sea Bass Research Fleet has, and will continue to with continued funding, provide exactly this type of information.
-Ultimately, costeffective sampling programs, such as the Black Sea Bass Research Fleet, are needed to collect these data on regional scales and inform and evolve the stock assessment to consider the complex life history and spatial structure of black sea bass.
+Ultimately, cost-effective sampling programs, such as the Black Sea Bass Research Fleet, are needed to collect these data on regional scales and inform and evolve the stock assessment to consider the complex life history and ever evolving spatial structure of black sea bass.